QuaternionX/artoolkit-docs/6_Unity/unity_on_ios.md

+---
+uri: artoolkit-for-unity-on-ios
+meta_title: ARToolKit for Unity on iOS
+menu_title: For iOS
+description: "Once the Xcode project has been exported from Unity, the following adjustments should be made in Xcode..."
+---

 #ARToolKit for Unity on iOS
 To get started with using ARToolKit for Unity on iOS, first visit our [Getting Started][unity_getting_started] guide.
 Also, look [here][ios_about] for iOS specific documentation.